isomerpages/mse/news/Committee-of-supply/_posts/2022-03-07-speech-by-mos-desmond-tan.md

 41 Beyond our local waterways, we are also inspiring collective action to safeguard our marine environment from the threats posed by marine litter.

 42 I am pleased to update Ms Nadia Samdin that the Government is on track to publish Singapore&#39;s first National Action Strategy on Marine Litter in June 2022.
 The Strategy will describe Singapore&#39;s comprehensive approach to address the sources of marine litter.
-Ahead of the launch of the Strategy, we organised a public engagement session to seek feedback on measures to address marine litter and to galvanise 3P efforts to improve the situation in Singapore.
+Ahead of the launch of the Strategy, we organised a public engagement session to seek feedback on measures to address marine litter and to 3P (People, Private, Public) efforts to improve the situation in Singapore.

 _Managing water demand_

 43 Ms Cheryl Chan and Ms Hany Soh asked how we can improve water conservation.
 The COVID-19 pandemic saw water consumption shift from the non-domestic sector to the domestic sector.
-In 2021, non-domestic water consumption fell by 6% while domestic water consumption increased by 6% compared to the pre-COVID period.
+In 2021, non-domestic water consumption fell by 6 per cent while domestic water consumption increased by 6 per cent compared to the pre-COVID period.

 44 In per capita terms, household water consumption increased from 141 litres per day in 2019, to 158 litres per day in 2021.
 This was largely due to more time spent at home because of work from home and home-based learning arrangements, as well as more frequent hand washing, showering and cleaning by households to maintain higher hygiene standards as what Ms Chan and Ms Soh have pointed out.

-45 PUB will support households to make informed choices and raise awareness on water consumption at home, for example through the Smart Water Meter Programme.
-PUB has commenced the roll-out of the first phase of the programme in Tampines Central in January 2022 and will be installing some 300,000 smart water meters in new and existing residential, commercial and industrial premises, and target to complete by 2023.
+45 PUB will support households to make informed choices and raise awareness on water consumption at home, for example, through the Smart Water Meter Programme.
+PUB has commenced the roll-out of the first phase of the programme in Tampines Central in January 2022 and will be installing some 300,000 smart water meters in new and existing residential, commercial and industrial premises, and targets to complete by 2023.

 46 Water conservation starts with every Singaporean.
 I hope every individual can play their part to save water to ensure our water supply continues to be sustainable.

-47 I also want to thank Mr Murali for his suggestion to plug the existing gaps of enforcing foreign vehicles that has high idling engines.
+47 I also want to thank Mr Murali for his suggestion to plug the existing gaps of enforcing foreign vehicles that have high idling engines.
 There are practical challenges, but I would like to assure Mr Murali that we will be studying his proposal.

 **Conclusion**